 Additionally, check all used or rented furniture for bedbugs before bringing them in.
 Finally, keep suitcases off the floor when on vacation and don’t forget to inspect them before leaving.

-If you think you may have a bedbug problem, wash your cloths on a hot settings or store them in a bag until you can.
+If you think you may have a bedbug problem, wash your clothes on a hot setting or store them in a bag until you can.
 Then call an experienced pest control company.

 Call U.S. Pest!